-• Remove the height adjuster bolt, set the desired the height and reinsert the bolt.
+Remove the height adjuster bolt, set the desired the height and reinsert the bolt.

 IMPORTANT!
-When transporting the wood processor on a roadway, or when the seat is not in use, pull the snap lock pin and lean the seat over.
-Reinsert the pin to secure it there.
+When transporting the wood processor on a roadway or when the seat is not in use, pull the snap lock pin and lean the seat over.
+Reinsert the pin to secure it out of the way.

-4.4 Integrated Conveyor
+5.4 Integrated Conveyor